Hongyu-Z/ShortUrlApp/README.md

 | short_url | short url                              | TEXT      |PK
 | long_url  | long url for redirection               | TEXT      |Not Null
 | expire_at | indicates when the entry should expire | Timestamp |Not Null

-Since short urls are always unique and are used in all requests, thus I'm using short_url as the primary key.
+Since short urls are always unique and are used in all requests, I'm using short_url as the primary key.

 > ### Stats Table ###
 | Column    | Desc                                 | Type      |Constraint